 The Company has four reportable business segments, Plain Bearings, Roller Bearings, Ball Bearings and Other, which are described below.
-Within the Plain Bearings, Roller Bearings and Ball Bearings reportable segments, we have not aggregated any operating segments.
-Within the Other reportable segment, we have aggregated operating segments because they do not meet the quantitative threshold for separate disclosure.
+Within the Plain Bearings, Roller Bearings and Ball Bearings reportable segments, the Company has not aggregated any operating segments.
+Within the Other reportable segment, the Company has aggregated operating segments because they do not meet the quantitative threshold for separate disclosure.